Features of the Student Testing Application

 |To print a reading passage when print-on-demand has been enabled, the student selects the [Print Passage] printer icon.|

 |To adjust audio volume or the rate and pitch of speech for text-to-speech during the test, the student selects the [System Settings] cog wheel icon in the upper-right corner.
 A student testing on a mobile device cannot use this tool to adjust volume.
 To adjust audio volume on a mobile device, the student must use the device’s built-in volume control.|

 |To view a transcript of the audio content for the current test page, the student selects the [Transcripts] icon in the global menu.
 The text in transcripts can be read by a screen reader.|

 |To enlarge the text and images on a test page, the student selects the [Zoom In] magnifying glass (plus) icon.
 The student can zoom in up to four levels.
 To undo zooming, the student selects the [Zoom Out] magnifying glass (minus) icon.|

-Table 2 lists the context menu tools available to students in the testing application.
+Table 2 lists the other tools available to students in the testing application.

 |Context Menu Tool||Instructions|

 To view audio content translated into ASL via an on-screen video, the student selects American Sign Language from the context menu.